ryan-mcclue/unsw/comp3331/wk7/week7.md

 Requires NAT router to maintain NAT translation table to replace outgoing and incoming datagrams to appropriate sources (∴ IP checksum must be recalculated)
 IMPORTANT: Some legacy protocols embed port number payload, so NAT would have to translate these
-IMPORTANT: NAT no issues if acting as client
+IMPORTANT: NAT no issues if acting as client (however, must be specifically configured to act as server, i.e. accept incoming packets)
 If server behind a NAT:
 1. Statically configure NAT to forward based on port number
 2. UPnP (Universal Plug and Play; protocols that allow devices to discover each other's presence on network) IGN (Internet Gateway Device) automates NAT port configuration with lease times
 3. Client communicates with a relay server (what Skype uses) that then communicates to the NAT server

+NAT will have to change IP src/dst/checksum fields as well as transport src port and checksum

 As TCP is stream orientated, will automatically handle size larger than MTU for us